realA10001986/Dash-Gauges/README.md

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold up to 1000 files (000.mp3-999.mp3). *The maximum bitrate is 128kpbs.*

 Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you - provided you can live with the files being sorted in alphabetical order: Just copy your files with their original filenames to the music folder; upon boot or upon selecting a folder containing such files, they will be renamed following the 3-digit name scheme (as mentioned: in alphabetic order).
 You can also add files to a music folder later, they will be renamed properly; when you do so, delete the file "TCD_DONE.TXT" from the music folder on the SD card so that the firmware knows that something has changed.
-The renaming process can take a while (10 minutes for 1000 files in bad cases).
-Mac users are advised to delete the ._ files from the SD before putting it back into the control board as this speeds up the process.
+The renaming process can take a while (11 minutes for 1000 files in bad cases).
+Mac users are advised to delete the ._ files from the SD before putting it back into the control board as this speeds up the process. _While the renaming is in progress, the Dash Gauges' right-most analog gauge shows the percentage of files yet to be processed._

 To start and stop music playback, enter 9005 followed by ENTER on your TCD.
 Entering 9002 jumps to the previous song, 9008 to the next one.